TERMS OF BUSINESS FOR THE INTRODUCTION OF PERMANENT STAFF

 4.1.
 Whilst every effort is made by the Agency to ensure the suitability of a Candidate, it is the Client’s responsibility to satisfy themselves of that suitability by interview, confirming qualifications and obtaining references.

 4.2.
-If, after an offer has been made and accepted, for reasons attributable to the negligence of the Agency under clause 7 below, the Engagement (a) does not commence because the Candidate withdraws their acceptance or (b) once it has commenced, is terminated by the Candidate or the Client before the expiry 12 weeks from the date of commencement of the Engagement; then subject to clause 4.3 a credit of 8% will be allowed against the introduction fee for each complete week of the initial 12 week period not worked by the candidate to be claimed against future invoices.
+If, after an offer has been made and accepted, for reasons attributable to the negligence of the Agency under clause 7 below, the Engagement (a) does not commence because the Candidate withdraws their acceptance or (b) once it has commenced, is terminated by the Candidate or the Client before the expiry 12 weeks from the date of commencement of the Engagement; then subject to clause 4.3 and 4.5 a credit of 8% will be allowed against the introduction fee for each complete week of the initial 12 week period not worked by the candidate to be claimed against future invoices.

 4.3.
 Credits are not offered where a Candidate is made redundant, the role is changed from the original specification provided or the Candidate is dismissed without full written explanation and the implementation of a proper disciplinary or capability process.